flackoon/ruby-notebook/polished_ruby_programming/docs/designing_useful_custom_classes.md

 > You may never need to deal with multiple report formats, and burdening your code with excess complexity will make it
 > harder to use.
 As a general principle, you should delay increasing complexity in your class designs until you actually
 > need it.

+### The open-closed principle

+The open-closed principle stipulates that a class should be open for extension, but closed for modification.
+In Ruby, pretty much all classes are open for both extension and modification.
+Ruby itself completely ignores the open-closed principle, and actively works to make sure classes aren't closed for modification.

+TL;DR;

+It is pointless to try to get Ruby classes to be open for extension and closed for modification.
+You choices are either frozen and closed for both modification and extension, or unfrozen and open for both modification and extension.

+### The Liskov substitution principles

+The Liskov substitution principle states that any place in the code where you can use an object of type **T**, you can also use an object of a subtype of **T**.
+In terms of Ruby, this means that any place in your code where you are using an instance of a class, you can also use an instance of a subclass without anything breaking.

+In general, this is a good principle to follow.
+When you subclass an existing class, if you override a method of the class, you should attempt to ensure that it accepts the same argument types and returns the same argument type.
+While useful to follow in general, you should not be dogmatic about applying it.

+### The interface segregation principle

+The interface segregation principle states that clients should not be forced to depend on methods they do not use.
+While this doesn't strictly apply to Ruby directly, since Ruby will only call methods that are used, a looser interpretation is that this applies classes to how large should be in terms of methods.

+Classes with a large number of methods, where the programmer is using only a few of the methods, can be more difficult to understand.
+If 80% of your users are the same 20% of methods of a class, it may make sense to move many of the methods to a separate module (assuming backwards compatibility is not an issue).

+In the real world, it's less likely that you'll have 80% of users using the same 20% of the methods.
+More likely, you'll have 80% of users using 20% of the methods, but which 20% are used varies widely from one user to the next.
+In that case there is no easy way to separate the code.

+### The dependency inversion principle

+The dependency inversion principle states that high-level modules should not depend on low-level modules, and both high-level modules and low-level modules should depend on abstractions.
+It also states that abstractions should not depend on concrete implementations, but that concrete implementations should depend on abstractions.

+One concrete implementation of the dependency inversion principle is dependency injection.
+Ruby doesn't require that as much as other programming languages due to its flexibility of allowing singleton methods on almost all objects.
+It can still be used in Ruby though.